-BIMCO's position on "air pollution" has been approved by the BIMCO Board of Directors.
+BIMCO's position on "air pollution due to sulphur" has been approved by the BIMCO Board of Directors.

-The revised MARPOL Annex VI on Prevention of Air Pollution from ships was adopted by IMO in 2008.
+MARPOL Annex VI on Prevention of Air Pollution from ships entered into force in 2006.
 It covers sulphur and particulate matter, nitrogen oxides, ozone depleting substances and the energy efficiency of ships.

-Uniform compliance with the sulphur emission limits and effective enforcement is of critical importance to ensure a level playing field.
-It will not be sustainable for compliant ships to compete with non-compliant ships.
+Compliance with the sulphur emission limits and effective uniform enforcement is of critical importance to ensure a level playing field as it will not be possible for compliant ships to compete with non-compliant ships.

-- BIMCO supports the revised MARPOL Annex VI, including the requirements for Emission Control Areas (ECAs) as the authoritative framework for implementing regional or national air emission control measures for sulphur and nitrogen oxides.
+- BIMCO supports the requirements for Emission Control Areas (ECAs) as the authoritative framework for implementing regional or national air emission control measures for sulphur, particulate matter and nitrogen oxides.

-- Regional or national regulations for emission control should thus be aligned with existing international provisions.
+- Regional or national regulations for emission control must be aligned with Annex VI.

 - If there is a proven negative impact on the marine environment due to the discharge of wash water from ships equipped with open loop scrubbers, BIMCO could support a proposal restricting the use of open loop scrubbers in ports and near coastal areas.

 1. For example: EnSys Energy & Systems Inc., Supplemental Marine Fuel Availability Study, July 2016, and IPECA, Refiners’ perspective on the changes ahead, Rob Cox, 21 March 2017